JonLatane/jonline/docs/protocol.md

 In the works to be released soon, Jonline will also support a &#34;fully behind CDN&#34; mode, where gRPC is served over port 443 and HTTP over port
 80, with no HTTPS web page/media serving (other than the HTTPS that naturally underpins gRPC-Web).
 This is designed to use Cloudflare&#39;s gRPC proxy support.
 With this, both web and gRPC resources can live behind a CDN.

+##### API Design Notes
+###### Moderation and Visibility
+Jonline APIs are designed to support `Moderation` and `Visibility` controls at the level of individual entities.
+However, to keep things
+DRY, moderation and visibility controls are only implemented for `User`s, `Media`, `Group`s, and `Post`s.

+`Event`s and future `Post`-like types simply use the same implementation as their contained `Post`s.
+The intent here is to maximize both shared code and implementation robustness.

+###### Composition Over Inheritance
+Jonline&#39;s APIs are designed using composition over inheritance.
+For instance, an `Event` contains a `Post` rather than extending it.
+This pattern fits well all the way from the data model (very boring, safe, and normalized), through Rust code implementing APIs, to both functional React code and more-OOP Flutter code equally well.

+###### Predictable Atomicity
+The use of composition over inheritance also means that Jonline APIs can be *predictably* non-atomic based on their compositional structure.
+For instance, `UpdatePost` is fully atomic.

+`UpdateEvent`, however, is non-atomic.
+Given that an `Event` has a `Post` and many `EventInstance`s, `UpdateEvent` will first update the `Post` atomically (literally calling the `UpdatePost` RPC), then the `Event` atomically, and then finally process updates to its `EventInstance`s in a final atomic operation.

+Because moderation/visibility lives at the `Post` level, this means that a developer error in `UpdateEvents` cannot prevent visibility and moderation changes from being made in Events, even if there are errors elsewhere.
+This should prove a robust pattern for any future entities intended to be shareable at a Group level with visibility and moderation controls (for instance, `Sheet`, `SharedExpenseReport`, `SharedCalendar`, etc.).
+The entire architecture should promote this approach to predictable atomicity.

 #### gRPC API